 Before the occasion…

-- Keep moving!
 Routines often get thrown out the window during the silly season, however, where possible try and sneak some form of physical activity into your day.
-Make the most of the warm weather, go for swims, evening strolls or pop into your air-conditioned gym for a quick work-out.
-(This will also make your new year’s resolution less daunting!)
+Make the most of the warm weather – go for swims, evening strolls or pop into your air-conditioned gym for a quick work-out.
+(If getting more exercise is on the cards for 2020, this will also make that new year’s resolution less daunting!)

-- On a final note, while food and drinks are often the things that bring us all together it doesn’t mean we have to overindulge, it is definitely possible to take a balanced approach.
+On a final note, while food and drinks are often the things that bring us all together, it doesn’t mean we have to overindulge.
+It is definitely possible to take a healthful approach.
 Make the most of the time you have with your family and friends with good chats, fun activities and delicious wholesome food.

 By Jennifer Peters, ANutr